-JNC Legal can help you with the types of Powers of Attorney used in Western Australia:
+JNC Legal can help you with all types of Powers of Attorney used in Western Australia:

 - An Enduring Power of Attorney is used to appoint someone to make financial and property decisions for you in the event that you are unable to make those decisions yourself.

 - An Enduring Power of Guardianship is used to appoint someone to make health, medical and lifestyle decisions for you if you can’t make them yourself.

 - An Advance Health Directive enables you to set out specific directions in regard to medical, surgical or dental treatment in the event that you are unable to make the decisions yourself or to effectively communicate your wishes.
 It covers decisions such as refusing medical intervention under certain circumstances.

 Who can make a Power of Attorney or Guardianship?